zcrumbo/component/template/README.md

 # lint files with es-lint
 npm run lint

+# build for production with minification with rollup
+npm run build

 # run unit tests from files in /test with filenames *.spec.js
 npm run test